 Skip to main content

-The goal of the Environmental Science and Technology program at Colorado Mesa University is to educate our students in the science, protection, and restoration of our air, land, water, and ecosystems.
-Students develop a solid foundation in biology, chemistry, mathematics, statistics, and communications then apply this knowledge to the study and solution of environmental problems.
-Some students are taking part in working with organizations such as the Colorado National Monument and the Colorado Division of Minerals and Geology.
-Students have a choice of two options within the environment science program: either the Pollution Monitoring and Control option, which focuses on pollution prevention, investigation, and clean up; or students can choose the Ecosystem Restoration option, which focuses on strategies for managing natural resources.
-In either case students learn from hands-on experience outdoors in our diverse Colorado environment.
-CMU also has many clubs and organizations that can help prepare students for advanced study in their field or build campus and community connections.
+The goal of the Environmental Science and Technology program at Colorado Mesa University is to educate our students in the science, protection, and restoration of natural ecosystems and natural resources including air, land, and water.
+Students develop a solid foundation in biology, chemistry, mathematics, statistics, and communications and apply this knowledge to the study and solution of environmental problems.
+Within the Environmental Sciences degree, there are two degree options: 1) Pollution Monitoring and Control, or 2) Ecosystem Restoration.
+The Pollution Monitoring and Control option focuses on the prevention, investigation, and clean up of environmental pollution.
+The Ecosystem Restoration option focuses on strategies for managing natural resources including their sustainable management, conservation, and amelioration of past human impacts.
+In either degree option, students experience diverse learning environments including hands-on experiences gained outdoors in the field and the laboratory, as well as through traditional classroom settings.
+CMU also has many clubs and organizations including the Sustainability Council that can help students build campus and community connections while preparing for careers and/or advanced study in the field of Environmental Science.

 LEARN MORE ABOUT CMU'S Environmental science PROGRAM